redis/ioredis/README.md

   lua: 'return {KEYS[1],KEYS[2],ARGV[1],ARGV[2]}'
 });

-// Now `echo` can be used just like any other ordinary commands,
+// Now `echo` can be used just like any other ordinary command,
 // and ioredis will try to use `EVALSHA` internally when possible for better performance. redis.echo('k1', 'k2', 'a1', 'a2', function (err, result) {
   // result === ['k1', 'k2', 'a1', 'a2']